 4. TotalVet Dog Allergy & Sensitivity Test

-This kit screens for a wide range of food, environmental, and household sensitivities using a painless hair sample.
-Owners can collect the sample at home and receive a personalized report with recommendations online.
-It's a practical option for those who want a broad overview of potential irritants affecting their dog's well-being.
+This kit screens for a broad range of food, environmental, and household sensitivities using a painless hair sample.
+Owners can collect the sample at home and receive a personalized report online.
+It's practical for those seeking a wide overview of possible irritants affecting their dog's comfort.

 What We Like: